dmahugh/github/gitinfo.md

     auth_config() --------> Configure authentication settings.
     auth_user() ----------> Return credentials for use in GitHub API calls.
-    collaboratorfields() -> Get field values for a collaborator.
     collaborators() ------> Get collaborators for one or more repos.
     collaboratorsget() ---> Get collaborator info for a specified repo.
     github_api() ---------> Call the GitHub API (wrapper for requests.get()).
     log_apistatus() ------> Display current API rate-limit status.
     log_config() ---------> Configure message logging settings.
     log_msg() ------------> Log a status message.
-    memberfields() -------> Get field values for a member/user.
     members() ------------> Get members of one or more organizations.
     membersget() ---------> Get member info for a specified organization.
     pagination() ---------> Parse 'link' HTTP header returned by GitHub API.
     repofields() ---------> Get field values for a repo.
     repos() --------------> Get repo information for organizations or users.
     reposget() -----------> Get repo information for a specified org or user.
-    repoteamfields() -----> Get field values for a repo's team.
     repoteams() ----------> Get teams associated with one or more repositories.
     repoteamsget() -------> Get team info for a specified repo.
     session_end() --------> Log summary of completed gitinfo "session."
     session_start() ------> Initiate a gitinfo session for logging/tracking purposes.
-    teamfields() ---------> Get field values for an organization's team.
     teams() --------------> Get teams for one or more organizations.
     teamsget() -----------> Get team info for a specified organization.
     timestamp() ----------> Return current timestamp as YYYY-MM-DD HH:MM:SS
     write_csv() ----------> Write a list of namedtuples to a CSV file.

+    Note: some classes and functions have been omitted from the above list because
+    they're only used internally and don't expose useful functionality.
 ##auth_config(settings=None):

     Configure authentication settings.